wurthless-elektroniks/badjasper/readme.md

 - `badjasper.bin`: Hard resets on LED timeout only, will soft reset on a normal SMC timeout.
 - `badjasper_hardreset_on_normal_timeout.bin`: Hard resets on both a normal SMC timeout and on LED timeout.
-- `badjasper_softreset_on_led_timeout.bin`: Soft resets on both a normal SMC timeout and on LED timeout.

 **Important note for developers!** The SMC binary is built in unscrambled form, a quirk that is inherited from 15432's original RGH3 builder.
-When the SMC loads data, it discards the first four bytes and instead uses four bytes at 0x1FF8 as the real first four.
+When the SMC loads data, it discards the first four bytes and instead uses four bytes at 0x2FF8 as the real first four.
 If you feed the unscrambled binary into J-Runner or other tools as-is, you will be greeted with a dead console.

 To convert the SMC to a scrambled SMC, you can either extract it from the ECCs, or, more easily, run: